Torrent file: HTTP seeds

+BEP-0019 is one of two extensions allowing HTTP seeds to be used in BitTorrent.

-In BEP-0019 ("Accepted" status), a new key url-list, is placed in the top-most list.
+In BEP-0019, a new key url-list, is placed in the top-most list.
 The client uses the links to assemble ordinary HTTP URLs – no server-side support is required.
 This feature is very commonly used by open source projects offering software downloads.
 Web seeds allow smart selection and simultaneous use of mirror sites, P2P or HTTP(S), by the client.
 Doing so reducing the load on the project's servers while maximizing download speed.
 MirrorBrain automatically generates torrents with web seeds.

 Private torrents

 BEP-0027 extends BitTorrent to support private torrents.

 A new key, private, is placed in the info dictionary.
 This key's value is 1 if the torrent is private: